 Cholestyramine and Welchol: These are prescription medications that were developed to bind cholesterol.
-They are commonly used to bind to mycotoxins, but they can decrease absorption of fat-soluble vitamins over time.
+They are commonly used to bind to mycotoxins, but they can decrease the absorption of fat-soluble vitamins over time.

 Chitosan: A compound derived from crustaceans that has a binding ability almost identical to welchol.

 Modified Citrus Pectin: A fiber made from the peel of citrus fruits that has a high affinity for lead, but also other heavy metals.
 It also has some immune-modulating properties.